PedroMagar/MISA-I/README.md

 	- RER & RERO: They are great for preemptive multitasking, based on XJ from CDC 7600, this function would work perfectly to store the current task when an interrupt is detected or when the OS is doing a context switch, as the architecture doesn't have a JI (Jump Immediate) instruction, it would be impossible to restore all the register when returning to the process because the last register to be restored would have to contain the PC address of when the execution was stopped, this would imply to define in at high level a "throw away" register that would only be usable when interruption is set off.
 	- Protected Memory: MISC abolishes MMU, even so I believe it's important to have a way to protect itself from malicious users.
 I'm still studying how to do it, for now I'm looking at RA (Relative Address) and FL (Field Length) of CDC Architecture.
 	- SOLUTIONS: RER/RERO, Protected Memory, Fence and others non essentials behavior probably will be defined as non-obligatory or even postergated to MISA-II, in this way, MISA-I can be kept clean and MISC conformant if desirable (usability will take priority over philosophy).
-- Watchdog Timer: Due to instruction space limitations, it was removed in favor of the FENCE instruction, it's currently in the high priority list to be added.
+- Watchdog Timer: Due to instruction space limitations, it was removed in favor of the FENCE instruction, it's currently in the high priority list to be added (currently loking into replace RERO).
+- CP/MV: Currently the operation to Copy was removed to resolve a major oversight of not having the 'Inverse' operation, as a bonus the architecture also received an add carry, but the downside is as the architecture does not have a way to directly access all register, when the data needs to interact with two register that doesn't have a link it has to be moved/copied, this can occur in a major overhead as currently the only way to copy is to first clear a register then add the value to be moved/copied to it, and also the data in the other register may need to be moved or even worse, stored.
+This may look like a design flaw but it's an architectural decision (won't say a good one), is not all data that needs to communicate with every register and current design allow enough flexibility to be reasonably efficient.
+- MEMCPY: With the 'Flex Memory' concept, it would help to have an instruction to copy directly the memory without recurring to LW/SW loop.
 - BIT Operations: Reading (for a branch) and writing a single bit of a register (flag).
 - Flags: A dedicated register for flags and used by bit operations.
 - JAL: Jump and Link could be not destructive, in this case it would be possible to swap with SMEM and change SMEM behavior to be based on register file location.